Franklin K Lane

 The city bought the roadhouse in 1869, and these is some conflicting stories about the demise of the roadhouse.
 Some sources say the roadhouse came down in 1870 after the city built this brick structure.
 But a story in Harper's from 1880 describes a visit to the home that includes a description of Snedeker's as an adjunct building for the school.
 The brick structure was built in 1870.
 Some interesting details; the address is given as Long Island.
 The border in those days tended to shift around a bit.
 Note no presence of the el, which was not extended along Jamaica Ave until 1918.
 It is also a color card, rare for those days.
 The structure was badly damaged in a fire on Dec.
 1, 1924 leading to its replacement by the school.
 Although I am grateful for the great photo, who sends postcards of Truant Homes?

 |Evergreen Ave., Looking North from Covert and P.S.
 85, Brooklyn|

 Maker: Shinske Dated: 1909 Status: Own(BG)

-This is not East New York, but according to the school history the original school used this building prior to the construction of building on Jamaica Ave.
+This is not East New York, but Bushwick.
+In 1923, P.S.
+85 was designated Franklin K. Lane Junior-Senior High School.
+Eventually the Junior High School was moved to another building, and the High School remained here until construction of the building on Jamaica Ave.
 On the right, an ad from the 1937 yearbook, the last year the High School used this building.